-In the Forex market, the spread is the difference between the bid price and the ask price of a currency pair.
-The bid price refers to the maximum price that a buyer is willing to pay for a currency, while the ask price is the minimum price at which a seller is willing to sell it.
-The spread is a key component of trading costs and can vary depending on market conditions and the broker.
+In the Forex market, the term “spread” refers to the difference between the bid price and the ask price of a currency pair.
+The bid price represents the maximum price that buyers are willing to pay for a currency, while the ask price is the minimum price that sellers are willing to accept.
+This difference—expressed in pips (percentage in point)—constitutes a trader’s cost to enter or exit a position and thus plays a crucial role in overall trading expenses.

 1. Fixed Spreads